 Flu Season Information and Tips

-- Avoid contact with those that are sick.
-Keep your immune system strong by getting plenty of sleep and eating a well balanced diet.
+- Keep your immune system strong by getting enough sleep, and eating a health diet

 What should I do if I get the flu?